Sujit-O/pykg2vec/README.md

             model.display(triples, sess)
     ```

-The output of the display will be as follows:
+The output of code will be as follows:

     ```angular2
         Number of batches: 461